- What is implantation?

 Common Signs And Symptoms Of Pregnancy Implantation:

 Every pregnancy is different, and so are the implantation symptoms.
 They may also differ from the first pregnancy to the subsequent ones.
 Some women do not notice any symptoms associated with implantation.
-Listed below are the possible implantation signs that would help in confirming your pregnancy.
+Listed below are the possible implantation signs.

 1. Implantation bleeding or spotting: